Tibet Network Membership

 Is there a membership fee?

 Yes.
-The membership fee is calculated on a sliding scale based on each Group’s annual income.
-Even though the majority of the Network’s income is from grant-making trusts and foundations, the membership fee is extremely important as a demonstration of Groups’ commitment to the Network and also to show potential funders of the support that exists for the International Tibet Network.
+Membership fees are calculated on a sliding scale dependent on your Group’s annual income.
+The majority of Tibet Network’s income is from grant-making trusts and foundations, the membership fee is extremely important as a demonstration of Groups’ commitment to the Network and also to show potential funders of the support that exists for the International Tibet Network.

 • Membership Form for Tibet Groups [Google Doc]